 The most important component of the course is a development of senior quality work.
 Consultations and discussions will help you to set your own assignment goals, identify key ideas and sources, place your work within a larger art historical framework, and develop your concepts into a solid project.

-The emphasis is on developing an independent and productive studio practice.
-Class assignments are designed to strengthen written and oral presentation skills, analytical and critiquing abilities, and to allow you to experiment with a variety of possible outcomes on your project and get feedback on these from your peers and from the instructor.
+Secondly, there is an emphasis on developing a pattern for independent and productive studio practice.
+In class, there will be many opportunities to practice and develop your presentation skills, analytical and critiquing abilities, and to allow you to experiment with a variety of possible outcomes on your project.
+You will get feedback on these from your peers and from the instructor.

-Part of the course is professional practices: It will help you to prepare an artist statement, resume, and portfolio.
+Thirdly, a large part of the course is professional practices: It will help you to prepare an effective artist statement, resume, and portfolio.
 You'll be required to submit a final version of these at the end of the quarter.

 General method of instruction

 Presentations, discussions, work-in-progress discussions and critiques, guest presentations, site visits and critique of the finished senior project.

 Art seniors only (IVA).
 Art400 is to be taken only once, preferably in the quarter before graduation.
 Repeats are only allowed with instructor's permission.

 Your final grade will be determined by the following: - Effort shown in, artistic merit of completed senior project: 40% - Participation in class activities, including critiques, class discussions, jobs and responsibilities for the show, etc.: 30% - Professional manner, individual effort, commitment, progress throughout the quarter: 10% - Preliminary project development (project plans, tests, project progress log/journal and calendar).
 Quality of final portfolio, including project documentation, artist statement, and resume.
 20%